ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Step 9: Create a staging database
 _________________________________

 Switch your user name to the calthorpe user and activate the virtual environment that UrbanFootprint runs in.
-You will need to do activate the virtual environment any time you're making changes to UrbanFootprint's configuration from the commandline.
+You will need to do activate the virtual environment any time you're making changes to UrbanFootprint's configuration from the command line.

 if you don't see the start of the command prompt looking like:
 ::